NuevoFoundation/workshops/content/english/linux-basics/activity-8.md

 *Let's look at the secret message to make sure this weird `malware.sh` file hasn't done anything to it!*

+## Differences

-### Do we know a command that can help us find the location of the `secret-message.txt` file?
+Do we know a command that can help us find the location of the `secret-message.txt` file?

 ![find command](../images/Act8.1.png?classes=border,shadow)